-DisplayPort 1.2 added support for Multi Stream Transport (MST) enabling multiple monitors to be used via a single DisplayPort connector/output.
+DisplayPort 1.2 added support for Multi Stream Transport (MST), a unique feature.
+It enables the source system to send multiple independent Video Signals over a single DisplayPort 1.2 output.
+This enables multiple monitors to be used via a single DisplayPort connector/output.
 This function requires either monitors that are capable of DisplayPort 1.2 daisy chaining or use of a DisplayPort MST hub.

-MST hubs can also be called MST splitters or DisplayPort Splitters
+MST hubs are sometimes also called MST splitters or DisplayPort Splitters.

 The number of supported displays is mainly determined by the available bandwidth and of course also depends on the resolution on each display and when using an MST Hub, on the number of video outputs of the MST Hub.

 For example with the Club3D CSV-5400 - DisplayPort 1.2 to 4 x DisplayPort you can go up to 4 x 1920x1080 at 60Hz.

 Your device must have a DisplayPort video output specification 1.1 or above and support a Multi Steam Transport (please consult with the GPU manufacturer).
 The graphics driver controller of your system will take care of the rest, such as setting up the monitor position, resolution etc. Multi-Stream Transport can be leveraged using two types of system designs.

 With daisy-chainable displays, each of the displays in the daisy-chain configuration, with the exception of the last display in the chain, must have DisplayPort 1.2 receivers and transmitters in order to send and receive video stream that is addressed to itself and the others down the chain.
 Once the monitor extracts the video and audio stream addressed to it, it will then transmit the rest of the video and audio streams down the chain.
 Each daisy-chainable monitor must have knowledge of the entire chain.